 It may not have the number of slides or sheer size of larger water parks.
 Crocodile Cove also does not offer some of the signature attractions found at larger water parks, such as a funnel ride, water coaster, or bowl ride.
 But it does have most of the usual suspects, including the Croc-O-Nile lazy river (great name!), Bayou Bay wave pool, and Tunnel Twisters water slides.
 Mammoth Falls, a family raft ride, is a great way for large groups to brave a twisting, turning slide and have a ball together.

-Thrill seekers will want to give Lights Out a whirl.
-The speed slide is enclosed in a "lighthouse" and keeps riders in the dark.
 Those with a competitive streak could grab a mat and plunge down Riptide Racer, a multi-lane racing slide.

 Younger guests will want to head over to Clipper Cove, an interactive water play structure with small slides, water jets, and a huge bucket that unleashes a torrent of water every few minutes.
 The park also offers Anchor Bay a wave pool specifically designed (and reserved exclusively for) small children.